 Over the summer months, Mia Byers performed at the London Palladium in the cast of the revival of hit musical Joseph and the Amazing Technicolor Dreamcoat, which played its final date of the ten-week run earlier this month.
-Making her professional debut in the West End as Amanda Thripp in the Royal Shakespeare Company’s Matilda The Musical, Mia then went on to appear at the Royal Albert Hall for the Magic of the Musicals event.
+Making her professional debut in the West End as Amanda Thripp in the Royal Shakespeare Company’s Matilda The Musical, Mia then went on to appear at the Royal Albert Hall for the Magic at the Musicals event.
 Mia continues her training in acting and dance, which includes attending the Royal Ballet School at weekends, and has recently joined the Stagebox London Elite team.
 Last week, we found out from Mia about performing in the Royal Shakespeare Company’s Matilda The Musical, her summer at the Palladium and her ongoing training.

 What was it like being in the cast of Joseph and the Amazing Technicolor Dreamcoat at the London Palladium?

 The first words that come to my mind are FUN and exciting!
 It definitely was colourful and it was so great to work with an awesome cast and company.
 What a huge privilege to be able to work with all the people involved and to perform on stage at the London Palladium!
 It’s a big stage and audience – it felt amazing to be a part of the excitement of the show and be involved in its reinvention!
 We had a great time being part of its creation.
 I will never forget the standing ovations and appreciation from the audience – and everyone dancing along to the mega mix was such a buzz.